bedrock-foundation/wallet-standard/packages/core/standard/README.md

 When a dapp loads, it should detect all wallets that have already attached themselves to the window.

 After loading, a dapp should always detect any new wallet immediately when it attaches itself to the window.
+`What is the usecase for a wallet attaching itself to the window after the page has already loaded?'

 A dapp should have no special logic for detecting any specific wallet.